 The muscular or musculoskeletal form of Counterstrain is targeted directly to the muscles of the human body and thus has many clinical applications.
 Post-operative muscle spasm, tension headaches, low back pain, neck pain, tennis elbow and sprained ankles are just a few examples of conditions that respond to this form of Fascial Counterstrain technique.

-If you feel you may have the symptoms of musculoskeletal dysfunction, feel free to set up a detailed evaluation with one of the trained Counterstrain practitioners at ARC Physical Therapy or use the Jones Institute website to find a trained practitioner in your state.
+If you feel you may have the symptoms of musculoskeletal dysfunction, feel free to set up a detailed evaluation with one of the trained Counterstrain practitioners at ARC Physical Therapy.

 - Van Buskirk RL: Nociceptive reflexes and the somatic dysfunction: A model.
 J Am Osteopath Assoc 90:792-809, 1990